 Dental Health Tips You Won’t Want to Miss

 So, there you have it!
-Now you know these top 10 dental health tips, you’re on the way to better oral hygiene.
+You know these excellent dental health tips; you’re on the way to better oral hygiene.

 Make sure you’re brushing twice a day and using the proper technique.
 Don’t forget your tongue, and make sure you floss.
 Consider the foods you eat and what better options there are out there.